The facts: Hurricane Maria's effect on Puerto Rico

 How are people in Puerto Rico preparing for hurricane season this year?

-The National Oceanic and Atmospheric Administration is expecting a near-normal Atlantic hurricane season this year — but that still means an estimated nine to 15 named storms, of which four to eight could become hurricanes.
+The National Oceanic and Atmospheric Administration is expecting a above-normal Atlantic hurricane season this year — but that still means an estimated 13 to 19 named storms, of which six to ten could become hurricanes.
 Ensuring people have emergency plans in place is critical to boosting preparedness for future disasters.